PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 The focused characterization gate passes
 `430 passed, 1 xfailed in 19.00s`; the sole strict xfail covers the three selected direct assignments.

+The three direct calls now retain their unchanged dictionaries as `_layout_opt_pre_concat_stats`, `_final_pre_concat_stats`, and `_absolute_final_pre_concat_stats`.
+All remain observation-only; the layout-recovery callback form is unchanged.
+The focused implementation gate passes `431 passed in 19.60s`, the branch-changed broad suite passes `1548 passed in 29.18s`, and targeted static validation passes.

+The next unit should audit the sole direct `run_ndhwc_concat_layout_cleanup()` result and its independent layout-recovery occurrence, including schema, cleanup semantics, layout/diagnostics routing, and pre-Concat/strided-Slice boundaries.
 Mean/attention tuples and the preceding BatchMatMul results must remain observation-only and policy guarded.
 The retained `_terminal_normalization_pad_stats` also remains observation-only because it